stratum-mining/stratum/roles/pool/README.md

 ### Run

-There are two files found in cd roles/pool/config-examples
+There are two files found in `roles/pool/config-examples`

-1. pool-config-hosted-tp-example.toml runs on our community hosted server.
+1. `pool-config-hosted-tp-example.toml` runs on our community hosted server.
-2. pool-config-example-tp-example.toml runs with your local config.
+2. `pool-config-example-tp-example.toml` runs with your local config.

 Run the Pool: